6 Secrets to Taking Great Kid Photos From a Professional Photographer

 If your photo session is running past late afternoon and it’s getting dark outside, she recommended turning on your flash to provide a pop of light.

-And if you have a newer iPhone, make sure to set your camera on portrait mode.
+And make sure to set your camera on portrait mode if your smartphone has that feature.

 “It blurs out the background and keeps the focus on the person,” Steinmann said.